mikedefrancis/vimrc/README.md

 ## Installing CTRL-VIM

-* UPDATE: Just run the install script after saving your .vimrc
+* UPDATE: Just run the install script after optionally backing up your exiting ~/.vimrc
 * The install script only works with ubuntu
 * If you already have certain vundle packages installed, or you encounter other problems, please perform the following steps: